-Firstly, let me just say straight away that if you’re in a dire financial situation that is affecting your quality of life, your mental health, and putting you in an untenable position on a daily basis then you need to go and seek professional advice.
-There are loads of well-trained, accredited, experts out there who are qualified to help you in just such a situation.
+Firstly, if you’re in a dire financial situation that is affecting your quality of life, your mental health, and putting you in an untenable position on a daily basis then you need to go and seek professional advice.
+There are many well-trained and accredited experts out there who are qualified to help you in just such a situation.
 The British Government has set up a page specifically to guide you to the best expert advice you need.
 You are not alone, and you don’t have to struggle alone either.

 This is in no way a replacement for these people!
 However, it’s a place to lay out a few pieces of advice on how to become more money wise, develop better spending habits, and make life a little easier on yourself.